php-cds/php-cds/README.md

 ## Close RFC and PSR

 Every issue created in [php-cds/php-cds](https://github.com/php-cds/php-cds) (which represents an RFC) or [php-cds/php-cds-psr](https://github.com/php-cds/php-cds-psr) (which represents a PSR) has an allowed voting window.
-The voting window is always 14 days from the creation date.
+The voting window is always 1 month from the creation date.
 If an RFC or PSR has more than 1/3 negative votes, it will be closed.